cyberark/ByteCodeLLM/README.md

 ---

 ## Installation
-To install the project start by compiling the pycdc project, to do so please follow the compilation instructions on [https://github.com/zrax/pycdc](https://github.com/zrax/pycdc)

-After compiling the project you should have both `pycdc` and `pycdas` executables ready, store those paths to the side as it will be needed for the configuration
+### Prerequisite: Compile pycdc and pycdas
+Follow the instructions [here](https://github.com/zrax/pycdc) to compile the `pycdc` and `pycdas` executables.

+Once compiled, note their paths for later configuration (e.g., `/usr/local/bin/pycdc`).

-Then we can setup the project by cloning the repository
+**Then we can setup the project by cloning the repository:**
 ```
 git clone https://github.com/cyberark/ByteCodeLLM
 ```

 Change the configuration inside the file `config.py` to suit your needs, see [Configuration](#configuration) for more in depth information.

-Make sure to point the `PYCDAS_PATH` and `PYCDC_PATH` variables to where you have them stored
+**Make sure to point the `PYCDAS_PATH` and `PYCDC_PATH` variables to where you have them stored.**
 ## Usage
 After configuration, you can run the project by running the main file `ByteCodeLLM.py`

 ```
 python ByeCodeLLM.py [-h] [--path PATH] [--output OUTPUT] [--type {exe,pyc,folder,py_bytecode}] [--llm LLM] [--llm-args LLM_ARGS]

+USAGE EXAMPLE:
+python ByteCodeLLM.py --path ./examples/test.pyc --type pyc --output ./output

+# This command decompiles test.pyc to Python source and saves the output in the ./output folder

 ByeCodeLLM